RaveMaker/Secure-Wordpress/README.md

 Fix permissions for all Wordpress instances installed in a specific folder.

+Also supports SELinux Enforcing.

 ### Installation

-1. Clone this script from github or copy the files manually to your prefered directory.
+1. Clone this script from github or copy the files manually to your preferred directory.

 2. Edit both scripts and point 'www' param to your Wordpress folder.
 - for example: /var/www/html